runningturtles/ChildCare/README.md

 # ChildCare
 ## What is it?

-**ChildCare** is a Python library that provides statistical information about the day care situation.
+**ChildCare** is a Python library that takes a structured file as data source and provides statistical information about the day care situation.
 Additionally, data can be queried by year and by type of the care facilities.

 ## Features

-- Importing data from a csv file
+- Importing data from a structured csv file
 - Querying data by year
 - Querying data by type of care facilities
 - Displaying data